Oba-One/community-host/assets/slides.md

 - Telegram, Discord, Charmverse, Discourse, guild.xyz, Snapshot, etc.
 - All these platforms require registration and account configuration.

-# Introducing Community Host, a welcoming & assistive agent
+# Introducing Community Host!
-- Like the concierge of a hotel, it’s always available to assist.
+- Like the concierge of a hotel, it’s a welcoming & assistive agent.
 - Community Host recognizes and greets new members of a community.
 - It helps onboard new members, acting as a knowledgeable guide.
 - The Host suggests actions to take such as registering for apps.